IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

 - if no IDS object was passed (**ids == None**), open IDS and create a new :guilabel:`ids` object.

-For example, in **IMASViz** there is at least one IDS open at time and thus have the :guilabel:`ids` object available.
+For example, in **IMASViz** there is at least one IDS open at the time and thus have the :guilabel:`ids` object available.
 Instead of opening the IDS again, the :guilabel:`ids` object can be just passed to the custom widget as an argument and the widget can continue to use it.

 If there is no IDS object available (meaning no IDS is already being opened), an IDS must be opened thus creating an object referring to the IDS.
-In constructor we define a dictionary labeled as :guilabel:`self.idsParameters` which should contain all IDS parameters for IDS (will be used later to open the needed IDS):
+In the constructor we define a dictionary labeled as :guilabel:`self.idsParameters` which should contain all IDS parameters for IDS (will be used later to open the needed IDS):